Grievance Letter: executive demoted & benefits changed

 - This poor managing of my expectations, and a huge pay cut and demotion without warning has certainly caused me great personal concern and exacerbated my health issues recently, hence the delay in writing this letter.

-- As you know, since December 2015 I have also had to deal with my mother having Radiotherapy, and it seems that she may now be in remission.
-These various causes of anxiety have caused me to be signed off work from 9th January 2016 to the current time, which is the first time in my 17 years of service that I have had any extended period of time off sick.
+- As you know, since [December 2011] I have also had to deal with my mother having Radiotherapy, and it seems that she may now be in remission.
+These various causes of anxiety have caused me to be signed off work from 9th January 2012 to the current time, which is the first time in my 17 years of service that I have had an extended period of time off sick.

 - Since I have been off sick you have taken the opportunity to put your proposed changes into practice, without any agreement from me or without written notice.

-- I have noticed that there has been a status downgrade on the system, my current X2 contract has already been changed on the HR computer system to M1-M2 Head Office contract.
-This should not have happened especially as the full notice has not been given, and I have not accepted the proposed changes.
+4. I have noticed that there has been a status downgrade on the system, my current X2 contract has already been changed on the HR computer system to M1-M2 Head Office contract.
+This should not have happened especially as the full notice has not been given, and I have not accepted the proposed changes

-- Since I have been off sick, even the new proposed role has been given away to someone else – the Project Manager role which I was to be appointed has now been handed silently to another Regional Director [name] and kept on the same X2 grade and benefits.
-This shows that I could easily have been kept on the X2 grade and benefits, and by trying to demote me you are clearly trying to manage me out of the business.
+5. Since I have been off sick, even the new proposed role has been given away to someone else – the [Project Manager] role which I was to be appointed has now been handed silently to another [Regional Director] and kept on the same X2 grade and benefits.
+This shows that I could easily have been kept on the X2 grade and benefits, and by trying to demote me you are clearly trying to manage me out of the business

-- In conclusion you are tearing up my contract of employment by trying to reduce not only my real terms salary, but by slashing my bonus and eliminating nearly all of my benefits, relocating me to a different part of the country and telling me that I am not up to the job.
+8. In conclusion, you are tearing up my contract of employment by trying to reduce not only my real terms salary, but by slashing my bonus and eliminating nearly all of my benefits, relocating me to a different part of the country and telling me that I am not up to the job.

 I look forward to hearing from you at your earliest convenience.